airman416/FreeGameFinder/README.md

 ## Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/raksdewji/free-games-discord-bot/issues).
+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/airman416/FreeGameFinder/issues).

 ## Show your support

-Give a if this project helped you!
+Give a star if this project helped you!

 ## License